environmental-forecasting/.github/profile/README.md

 Hopefully hear from you soon.

-@jimcircadian - 29th Feb 2024
+@jimcircadian - September 2024

 ## Projects

 The projects contained herein are generalised tools used as part of forecasting and modelling efforts within BAS.

-* [download-toolbox](https://github.com/environmental-forecasting/download-toolbox): a general purpose download library that allows people to grab data from numerous common environmental endpoints, then perform regular functions on them as a singular, integrated dataset.
+* [download-toolbox](https://github.com/environmental-forecasting/download-toolbox): a general purpose download library that allows people to grab data from numerous common environmental endpoints, then pass these onto various downstream applications in a consistent form, with configurations.
+* [preprocess-toolbox](https://github.com/environmental-forecasting/preprocess-toolbox): a general purpose preprocessing library that ingests datasets and creates a parseable structure
 * [model-ensembler](https://github.com/environmental-forecasting/model-ensembler): a "low profile" (it doesn't need complex runners or installation beyond a python environment) for running batches of workflows on HPCs.
 Used for data and process models extensively in BAS projects.